 Rachel Watts is a multidisciplinary arts educator who focuses on advocating for meaningful and equitable programming for young people.
-She designs programs and facilitates professional development workshops that promote organizational equity and support student growth as learners, artists, critical thinkers, innovators and designers of their own professional pathways.
+She designs programs and facilitates professional development workshops that promote organizational equity and support students thriving as learners, artists, critical thinkers, innovators, and designers of their own professional pathways.
 Born in Ghana, she grew up on the island of Trinidad where she developed her passion for dance, theater, music, art, carnival, and cultures of the world.

 Ms. Watts currently works as Director of Teen Programs and Diversity, Equity and Inclusion Initiatives at ArtsConnection Inc. in New York City, a non-profit which provides residencies in dance, music, theater, media and visual arts to over 100 public schools each year and also makes the arts accessible to teens during out-of-school time.
 She has also worked as Director of Education at Ballet Hispanico in New York City and Director of The MYC Youth Center in San Rafael California, where she created a state of the art facility focused on developing teen leadership skills through the arts and technology.
 Her introduction to non-profit Arts Education was in the education department at The Studio Museum in Harlem, just after she graduated from college.

 She graduated with a Bachelor’s degree from Williams College and received her Master’s Degree at New York University in Latin American and Caribbean Studies with a concentration in Museum Studies.
 She also studied Visual Art at the Edna Manley College of the Arts in Jamaica, and Modern and West African dance with Noble Douglas in Trinidad, at Emerson College, and under the mentorship of Sandra Burton at Williams College.
 She also has taught undergraduate students in the Art Education Program at City College in Harlem.